tassiluca/direct-style-effects/docs/direct-style-presentation.md

 // Error: The capability to throw exception is missing.
 ```

+The `CanThrow` capability behaves similarly to Java checked exceptions, but it is more flexible, allowing them to be thrown in higher-order functions.

 ---

 #### The suspension effect

-As part of the CAPRESE project, the [Gears]() library has been developed with the goal of providing support for _asynchronous programming_, leveraging capabilities to model, in direct style the **suspension** effect.
+As part of the CAPRESE project, the [Gears &#x2197;](https://github.com/lampepfl/gears) library has been developed with the goal of providing support for _asynchronous programming_, leveraging capabilities to model, in direct style the **suspension** effect.

   ![h:300](./res/cap-hierarchy.svg)